-The hopes for solving the Dark Matter problem through microlensing were first raised by the MACHO group \citep{1997Alcock, 2000Alcock, 2005Bennett} who claimed there was an excess of microlensing events towards the LMC.
-Those events could be attributed to compact objects with masses below 1\Msun composing up to 20\% of the Dark Matter halo.
-However, a later study based on the LMC and SMC EROS data \citep{2007Tisserand}, did not see the excess of events and hence placed strong limits on the MACHO content in the Halo, undermining the results of MACHO.
-Independent check of this discrepancy came from the OGLE project \citep{2009Wyrzykowski, 2010Wyrzykowski, 2011aWyrzykowski, 2011bWyrzykowski}, which concluded that the MACHOs can be practically ruled out for masses all the way up to about 10\Msun.
-This left only a tiny window for Dark Matter in the form of compact objects in the mass range between 10 and 30\Msun, the window recently populated by numerous detections using gravitational wave (GW) signal from merging black holes \citep{2021LigoVirgo}.
-This, in turn, raised new hopes that at least part of the GW black holes are due to Dark Matter in form of primordial black holes \citep{1975Carr, 2016Carr, 2016Bird, 2017Garcia-Bellido}.
+The hopes for solving the dark matter problem through microlensing were first raised by the MACHO group \citep{1997Alcock, Alcock2001, 2000Alcock, 2005Bennett} who claimed there was an excess of microlensing events towards the LMC.
+If those events could be attributed to compact objects with masses below 1\Msun, they would compose up to 20\% of the dark matter halo.
+However, a later study based on the LMC and SMC EROS data \citep{2007Tisserand} did not see the excess of events and hence placed strong limits on the MACHO content in the halo.
+Independent verification of this discrepancy came from the OGLE project \citep{2009Wyrzykowski, 2010Wyrzykowski, 2011aWyrzykowski, 2011bWyrzykowski}, which concluded that the MACHOs can be almost certainly ruled out for masses all the way up to about 10\Msun.
+This left only a tiny window for dark matter in the form of compact objects in the mass range between 10 and 30\Msun, the window recently populated by numerous detections using gravitational wave (GW) signals from merging black holes \citep{2021LigoVirgo}.
+This, in turn, raised new hopes that at least some of the GWs from black holes are due to dark matter in the form of primordial black holes \citep{1975Carr, 2016Carr, 2016Bird, 2017Garcia-Bellido}.